Children of Time

 Children of Time by Adrian Tchaikovsky follows humanity's remnants encountering evolved spiders on a terraformed world.
 This award-winning sci-fi series explores evolution, consciousness, and communication across species in epic, mind-expanding narratives.

-Children of Time (Book 4)
+Get Children of Time Now

 Adrian Tchaikovsky